 Before we begin, we would like to say that an MS in the US in itself is a fantastic opportunity.
 Studying abroad will broaden your horizons and you should base your decision on the opportunity that you get and scholarships or any funding should ideally be an added bonus.

 So just because you don’t get a scholarship doesn’t mean you should not look for ways to fund yourself because the opportunity of doing your Masters there in itself will be fantastic.

 What is a Scholarship?

 A scholarship is an award that the university decides to give students that it has admitted based on various criteria.
-For one it could be on academic excellence namely the GPA that you obtained in your undergraduate in your degree program and it could also be based on any talent that you have demonstrated.
+For one it could be on academic excellence namely the GPA that you obtained in your undergraduate degree program and it could also be based on any talent that you have demonstrated.

-For example very interesting projects that you’ve done you know hackathons you’ve won awards, accomplishments and so on so a combination of these and in addition to these factors a university may also decide to award you a scholarship based on certain other factors such as your ethnic background which is mostly relevant to American citizens, your field of study and so on.
+This might include very interesting projects that you’ve done – hackathons, awards won, accomplishments and so on.
+In addition to these factors, a university may also decide to award you a scholarship based on certain other factors such as your ethnic background (which is mostly relevant to American citizens), your field of study and so on.
 The financial need and the background are particularly relevant for Americans.

 Public & Private Universities

 A quick differentiator between public and private universities.
 You must know that in the U.S. you have two kinds of universities- public and private universities.
 It’s important to mention at this point that neither is a better option – both public & private universities in the US maintain high standards.

 For example the University of California at Berkeley is a fantastic public university.
 It’s a State University.
 Stanford University located just a few miles away is a private university and they are both extremely highly ranked.